jakubmat2001/Web-systems-coursework/README.md

 # Commit nr 12:
 Fixed budget not being displayed properly, applied fudge factor, formula for the calculations of the budget is now displayed

+# Commit nr 13:
+Added styling to the pages which needed it the most, I'm to exausted to continue :(